-Hi, my name is Serguei (Serge) Dosyukov, programmer, manager, software architect and a Founder of Dragon Soft Consulting Services.
+Hi, my name is Serguei (Serge) Dosyukov, programmer, manager, software architect, and Founder of Dragon Soft Consulting Services.

-While I do not do much of consulting these days, people are still comming with questions and I am trying provide answers…
+While I do not do much consulting these days, people are still coming up with questions and I am trying to provide answers…

-I has been involved in software development for over 15 years now.
+I have been involved in software development for some time now.

 DISCLAIMER.
 Does it sound oldish?
 No, I am still young and active, it is just that I have been interested in software development since my school days and I was lucky to work in the industry ever since.
 A lot have had happen over time.
 Being on top of technologies, having fun doing programming, enjoying working with software and not being afraid of new things – this is the philosophy I am trying to follow.

-The career path began with coding assembler based utilities on PDP-11, then developing through client, server and web applications on Windows and Apache.
-Witnessed the rise of Intel/DOS platform and then Windows, introduction countless “best practices” in software development and rise of open source movement.
-Worked in tens of different languages, numbers of platforms and systems… A lot of fun, many projects, great team experience and as a result – good knowledge of the industry, software standards and practices.
+My career path began with coding assembler-based utilities on PDP-11, then developing through the client, server, and web applications on Windows and Apache.
+Witnessed the rise of the Intel/DOS platform and then Windows, the introduction of countless “best practices” in software development, and the rise of the open-source movement.
+I used dozen of different languages, a number of platforms, and systems… A lot of fun, many projects, great team experience, and as a result – good knowledge of the industry, software standards, and practices.